 NB: I don’t recall; maybe I’m too old to remember.

 AUDIENCE MEMBER 1: Pardon?

-AUDIENCE MEMBER 1: November 2nd in Sicily…they probably, you know…the first generation, but also were born here, and their parents were [INAUDIBLE] Sicilian.
-And that’s when, in Sicily, you received…when children…expect presents…their home…their dead relatives, especially grandparents, uncles, etc. Better if you have a grandparent, the more present given [INAUDIBLE] of course…so….
+AUDIENCE MEMBER 1: November 2nd in Sicily.
+They probably, you know—the first generation, but also were born here, and their parents were (unintelligible) Sicilian.
+And that’s when, in Sicily, you received—when children expect presents—their home—their dead relatives, especially grandparents, uncles, et cetera.
+Better if you have a grandparent, the more present given (unintelligible) of course, so—

 FA: Now, see, American kids, we get all candy.
 Much easier.